lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ```

 However, python has other equivalence test statements that are fairly
 unique to python.
-To check whether an object is contained in a list :
+To check whether an object is contained in a list:

 ```python
 beatle="John"